 - Bradley Area Action Plan Development Plan Document (Adopted 2011)

 - The Joint Lancashire Minerals and Waste Local Plan (prepared by Lancashire County Council) (Adopted 2009/2013)

 The policies in these documents explain what type of development will normally be allowed and where.
-They are used by planning officers in the determination of planning applications, where they are in conformity with the National Planning Policy Framework (NPPF).
+They are used by planning officers to help decide planning applications, where they are in conformity with the National Planning Policy Framework (NPPF).

 The webpages in the Planning Policy section are divided up into five key areas:

-- Development Plan Documents (DPDs) - these are the key documents which make up the Local Plan - they contain the local set of planning policies.
+- Development Plan Documents (DPDs) - these are the key documents in the Local Plan - they contain the local set of planning policies

-- Supplementary Planning Documents (SPDs) - these are a set of documents which provide additional, specific detail about a certain topic or location.
+- Supplementary Planning Documents (SPDs) - these provide additional detail about a certain subject or location

-- Evidence Base Documents - these are a set of research documents which support the policies in the Local Plan.
+- Evidence Base Documents - these provide information about why the policies in the Local Plan are needed

 Additional sources of information